Prafulla Chandra Sen: Political legacy

 Sen was strongly opposed to Marxists.
-His own brother Manindra Nath Sengupta was an Undivided Communist Party leader from South Kolkata.
-The brothers were very ideologically different from each other., but they both dedicated their lives towards the development of poor people of India.
+His own brother Manindra Nath Sengupta was an undivided Communist Party leader from South Kolkata.
 Even during the period of Sengupta's serious life-threatening illness, his family requested Sen to provide some free healthcare facility in government hospitals to save Sengupta's life, as his family did not have money for a health check-up.
 Sengupta was himself a renowned homeopath at that point in time.
 He also distributed all his earnings to the poor and offered health care for free to the poor and needy people of Kolkata.
 No special favors were offered by Sen but only a written letter for an ordinary general free bed in MLA quota if vacant with the medical college in Kolkata was provided to Sengupta's family.
 When the above came to Sengupta's knowledge, he refused to take admission to medical college for any treatment.

 Sen helped to transform the Congress Party in Bengal from an anti-imperialist unit into one capable of winning elections and offering capable governance.
-When the Indian National Congress was split in the 1960s by the then Prime Minister Indira Gandhi, its more powerful faction took the name of its benefactor and was called the Congress (I), whilst the less powerful faction, the one that Sen joined, was called the Congress (O).
+When the Indian National Congress was split in the 1969 by the then Prime Minister Indira Gandhi, its more powerful faction took the name of its benefactor and was called the Congress (R), whilst the less powerful faction, the one that Sen joined, was called the Congress (O), which later merged into the Janata Party.

 By the 1980s the latter had virtually disappeared.
-Although disillusioned with the state of the Congress (I) Party, he remained an optimist to the end.
-One of his last acts, a fortnight before he died, was to participate, sitting in a wheelchair, in a Congress (I)-sponsored march in Calcutta to protest the state's Communist Party of India-led government.
+Although disillusioned with the state of the Congress (Indira) party, he remained an optimist to the end.
+One of his last acts, a fortnight before he died, was to participate, sitting in a wheelchair, in a Congress (I)-sponsored march in Calcutta to protest against the state's CPI(M)-led government.

 In 1967, he was defeated at Arambagh by another Gandhian, Ajoy Mukherjee, who became Chief Minister of West Bengal.
 The architect of Ajoy Mukherjee's victory at Arambagh was Narayan Ch Ghosh, the then student leader.
 Attending Sen's birth centenary, Ghosh (then a professor) said, 'We have to learn from Prafulla Chandra Sen's life.
 How a man of Senhati became the Gandhi of Arambagh is really amazing.
 Sens' conviction toward the society is a lesson for all of us..."

 To his last, he remained a bachelor with an undemanding lifestyle.
 He passionately championed the upliftment of village industry including home-spun cloth or khadi.
 For most of his later life, Sen wore only khadi and a week before he died, sold khadi from a newly opened shop to inaugurate its sale.

 He died in Calcutta on 25 September 1990.

 According to The Independent dated 28 September 1990, Sen was "a fiery freedom fighter from Bengal state in Eastern India and later the state's Chief Minister practiced a selfless and principled brand of politics long forgotten in India today".